Nobody’s Going to Save You

 ONE

-On the morning of his funeral, I found my mother pulling old dishes from the kitchen cupboards, flinging them into a pile on the linoleum.
-She looked like a madwoman at a bonfire.
-On the counter stood a half-empty Bloody Mary, garnished with a stalk of translucent celery from the bunch Dad had bought the last time he’d made venison stew.
+On the morning of his funeral, I came downstairs to find Ma flinging old dishes from the kitchen cupboards into a pile on the linoleum.
+A half-empty Bloody Mary stood on the counter, garnished with a stalk of translucent celery from the bunch Dad had bought the last time he’d made deer stew.
 What was it the school counselor had told me?
 Grief won’t look any one way.

 “All this stuff, Rosie!
 It’s too much!
 It’s weighing us down!”